kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

 - Stop re-inventing the wheel and just use `<button>` to create a button.
 If you're worried about default button styles, use `all: unset`.
 This one line of CSS will strip all default browser styles so you can apply your own.

-- Brief Note on Buttons, Enter, and Space:
-  - A native `<button>` fires on key down when that key is `Enter`.
-If you hold down the `Enter` key, it continues to fire for as long you hold Enter.
-  - A native `<button>` fires on key up when that key is `Space`.
-If you do not release the Space, and also press Tab to move away from the control, the control will not fire.

-- The `::placeholder` selector selects form elements with placeholder text, and let you style the placeholder text.
-The `:placeholder-shown` pseudo-class to select input fields with a placeholder that haven't been filled out yet.

 - Sometimes the web page looks strangely inflated on mobile landscape devices.
 The reason is that Mobile Safari increases the default font-size when you switch a website from portrait to landscape.
 The way to control this font-size inflation is with the `-webkit-text-size-adjust` property, which you can set to a percentage which to increase the text size to at the most, to `auto` for default behavior or to `none` to prevent zooming text in.
 Setting it to `100%` is equivalent to `none`.

   ```css